Schedule of Fees

-Whole Life Health MD does not accept insurance or Medicare and we do not file insurance paperwork on your behalf.
+The Center for Whole Health does not accept insurance or Medicare and we do not file insurance paperwork on your behalf.
 However, we will provide a detailed receipt with diagnoses codes for all billable services performed in our office for you to submit to your insurance carrier.
 Some insurance carriers may cover medical services and laboratory tests performed by the physicians.
 You may wish to contact your insurance company directly if you have concerns regarding insurance coverage for medical services rendered by an “out-of-network” provider.
 Payment in full by check, cash or credit card is due at the time services are provided.

 Do you think you can help me with my health problem?

 Our practitioners use an innovative systems approach to assessing and treating your health concerns.
 Utilizing the most advanced diagnostic testing, we look beyond conventional diagnostic approaches to uncover food allergies, hidden infections, environmental toxins, mold exposures, nutritional deficiencies, metabolic imbalances and/or underlying genetic predispositions that might be causing imbalance in the system.
 Using such advanced testing, along with individualized treatment plans, we see our patients prevent and recover from many chronic and difficult to treat conditions.
 Our practitioners are highly skilled in treating chronic problems such as fibromyalgia, fatigue syndromes, autoimmune diseases, inflammatory disorders, allergies, hormonal imbalances, digestive disorders, mood and behavior disorders, heart disease, memory problems, and other chronic, complex conditions.